 Don't see your profession?
 Don't worry.
 We insure most businesses.

 While directors and officers insurance covers many different types of legal issues, its protection does not extend beyond decisions made by your directors and officers.
-To protect against bodily injuries, property damage, and other losses, you'll want to invest in other types of coverage.

 Examples of exclusions from D&O coverage include:

 Directors and officers insurance is unlikely to cover financial losses or lawsuits resulting from premeditated criminal acts by board members or executives.
-Fidelity bonds (a type of commercial crime coverage) can provide reimbursement for embezzlement and fraud committed against a client or your business.

-If a board member at your nonprofit hurts their back when lifting boxes for a holiday food drive, D&O won’t cover their medical treatment or lost wages while they recover.
-Workers’ compensation insurance protects your organization from on-the-job injuries and related lawsuits, and most states require it for businesses with employees.
+If a board member at your nonprofit hurts their back when lifting boxes for a holiday food drive, D&O won’t cover their medical treatments or lost wages while they recover.

-Directors and officers insurance does not protect your business against lawsuits over professional mistakes and oversights beyond those made by board members.
-Professional liability insurance, also called errors and omissions insurance, helps pay expenses related to missed deadlines, breach of contract, and other mistakes made by your business.
+Professional liability insurance, also called errors and omissions insurance (E&O), helps pay expenses related to missed deadlines, negligence, breach of contract, and other mistakes made by your business.

-Your board members and officers face many of the same risks as your business: lawsuits over hiring and firing decisions, trademark issues, and mismanagement of funds.
+Your board members and officers face many of the same risks as your business: lawsuits over hiring decisions, trademark issues, and mismanagement of funds.
 Unlike your business, they are not protected by general liability or professional liability policies.

 If they're sued, D&O insurance can help pay the cost of hiring an attorney, judgments, settlements, and other expenses related to the lawsuit.